 It is University policy to reasonably ensure that the rights and welfare of human participants are adequately protected in research conducted under its auspices.
 In addition, both federal and state laws require this protection.
 In order for the University to fulfill its responsibility, all human participants research conducted under University auspices must receive appropriate review and approval.

-The University has authorized the Institutional Review Board (IRB) to review and approve human participants research.
-The IRB is a campus-wide committee made up of faculty, administrators, and at least one non-institutional member.
+The University has authorized the campus Institutional Review Boards to review and approve human participants’ research.
+The IRBs on each campus are made up of faculty, administrators, and at least one non-institutional member.
 Certain categories of research may be eligible for less intensive review procedures than review by the entire HRC (see Chapter 4 of the policy manual).